This article has been updated from a previous version.

 What the implications are for your car insurance

-How a traffic ticket will impact your insurance rates depends on the type of violation and how your insurance company rates for that type of ticket.
-Minor traffic violations, for example, may result in relatively small increases in your rates, while serious violations can cause serious increases.
+How a traffic ticket will impact your insurance depends on the type of violation and how your insurance company views that type of ticket.
+Minor traffic convictions may result in a relatively small increase in your premium, while serious violations can result in a significant increase.
 Here are some examples:

-- Minor infractions could result in a 10% increase.
-That's for things like failing to signal, failing to yield, as well as some speeding tickets.
+- Minor infractions may result in a 10% increase.
+That's for things like failing to signal, failing to yield, as well as some minor speeding tickets.

 - Major infractions could result in a 25% increase.
-That's for things like distracted driving, false statement of insurance, failing to report an accident, or speeding in a construction zone.
+That's for things like distracted driving, failing to report an accident, or speeding in a construction or community safety zone.

 - Serious or criminal driving convictions could result in a 100% increase.
 That’s for things like racing, failing to remain at the scene of an accident, criminal negligence, or driving under the influence.

 A traffic violation conviction will stay on your driving record for three years, which may affect your car insurance premium during that time from the date you were convicted (e.g., pled guilty and paid the fine), not the date that you were charged.

 Don't waste time calling around for auto insurance

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.